nograx/ioBroker.zendure-solarflow/README.md

 -->

 ## Changelog
-### 5.3.0-alpha.3 (2026-09-01)

-- Fix casing issue for changing zenSDK Polling switch and inverval

-### 5.3.0-alpha.2 (2026-09-01)
+### **WORK IN PROGRESS**

+- Add folder "settings" for zenSDK devices.
+Here you can turn device polling on/off and control the polling interval for individual devices.
+- Round hyperTmp to nearest int.
-- Adjust checkVoltage method to take account of the 24V architecture of the new Mix series.
+- Adjust checkVoltage function to take account of the 24V architecture of the new Mix series.
 - Start mDNS discovery start after fetching deviceList from Zendure cloud.

-### 5.3.0-alpha.1 (2026-09-01)

 - Fix lower case bug in comparing product keys for new mDNS device creation

-### 5.3.0-alpha.0 (2026-08-31)

-- Add folder "settings" for zenSDK devices.
-Here you can turn device polling on/off and control the polling interval for individual devices
-- Round hyperTmp to nearest int

 ### 5.2.1 (2026-08-30)